shanegrueling/Ether/README.md

     //Do some things and create variable
     //Do more with variable

-To explicite delete only one line like it would make sense in the above example you can use <code>Eather.debug.block.line;Console.log("Content of variable:"+variable);</code>.
+To explicite delete only one line like it would make sense in the above example you can use <code>Ether.debug.block.line;Console.log("Content of variable:"+variable);</code>.
 This will delete just this single line after ether.exe but won't do anything in development.

 ---

 ##More Features

-* Profiling in Eather.profiler (Thanks to [victorporof](https://github.com/victorporof) for his basis to start from)
+* Profiling in Ether.profiler (Thanks to [victorporof](https://github.com/victorporof) for his basis to start from)
-* A log function with channel support in Eather.debug.console
+* A log function with channel support in Ether.debug.console

 ##How do i use this awesome toolset?